 You’ll have plenty of opportunities for adventure at every Alaskan port – opt to book the shore excursions offered onboard, or if you’re feeling really independent, research potential activities before you go and plan your port excursions yourself!
 There are plenty of independent guides that can help you explore Alaska as you see fit.

 Before booking your Alaska cruise, be sure to research the different cruise dates and itineraries carefully.
 The least expensive options are usually roundtrip Inner Passage cruises, which typically last 7 days and begin and end at the same port.
 These are a great option for families, and also make booking airfare that much easier, since your cruise begins and ends in the same city.

 A typical roundtrip Alaska cruise itinerary departs from Seattle or Vancouver and spends the first day cruising the Inside Passage.
 Next, you’ll visit three or four ports such as Juneau, Glacier Bay, Ketchikan, Hubbard Glacier and Sitka, depending on the ship and departure city.

-- Sail from Seward to Vancouver in Sept.
-2019
+- Sail from Vancouver to Seattle